cysouw/diathesis/text/c06_prepositions.md

   Ich vertraue auf seine Ehrlichkeit.
 - Die Bürger flohen dem Krieg. \
   Sie flohen vor dem Krieg.
-- Der schnellfüßige Käfer ist lichtscheu und flieht dem Geräusch.^[~~DWDS~~: Die Landfrau, 12.09.1925]
+- Der schnellfüßige Käfer ist lichtscheu und flieht dem Geräusch.^[~~DWDS~~: Die Landfrau, 12.09.1925.]

 ### [ NAD | NAp ] Dative antipassive+accusative {#sec:prepositions-dative-antipassive-accusative}

 With an additional accusative argument it is widespread for dative arguments to have an alternative expression in the form of a prepositional phrase.
-However, it is rather difficult to characterise the semantic difference between two such alternating expressions (cf. [@devaere2018] for an investigation for the verb *geben* and the large literature on the English dative alternation).
+However, it is rather difficult to characterise the semantic difference between two such alternating expressions [cf. @devaere2018] for an investigation for the verb *geben* and the large literature on the English dative alternation).
 There are only a few monosyllabic prepositions that can be used for this alternation:

 - *an*  : Moving towards
 - *von* : Removing from